Dolichopus albiciliatus

 Similar Taxa

-• CondylostylusAlso metallic green dolichopodids, but Condylostylus typically have shorter legs relative to body length and lack the modified of male Dolichopus.
+• CondylostylusAlso metallic green dolichopodids, but Condylostylus typically have shorter legs relative to body length and lack the modified front of male Dolichopus.

 • HydrophorusHydrophorus are specialized for skating on water surfaces and have shorter legs; they are more aquatic than most Dolichopus species.